trackreco/mkFit/README.md

 - AVX: Advanced Vector Extensions [flavors of AVX: AVX, AVX2, AVX512]
 - BH: Best Hit (building routine that selects only the best hit per layer when performing track building)
+- BkFit: (B)ac(k)wards Fit, i.e. perform a KF fit backwards from the last layer on the track to the first layer / PCA
+- BS: Beamspot (i.e. the luminous region of interactions)
 - CCC: Charge Cluster Cut, used to remove hits that come from out-of-time pileup
 - CE: Clone Engine (building routine that keeps N candidates per seed, performing the KF update after hits have been saved)
 - CMS: Compact Muon Solenoid